realishaanlohani/taylor_series/README.md

 In my debian system, I had some issues while working with the built in <math.h> and <stdlib.h> in C. Hence I created my own power and factorial functions in the code itself.

 Here is the formula I used:-

 ![taylor](https://github.com/user-attachments/assets/ee38b588-09da-47cd-be31-053f07bc8fb4)
 (Image credits (YouTube) - @BlackTshirtMathProfessor)

 Edit:
-I have added cos_taylor as well now which has a similar function, but has 2n in both power and factorial functions.
+I have added cos_taylor which prints the value of cos(x) function in a similar manner but has 2n in both power and factorial functions.
+Formula used :-

 ![cos](https://github.com/user-attachments/assets/1766a1ed-3497-4178-991c-92d7d5fb3ff7)
 (Image credits (YouTube) - @BlackTshirtMathProfessor)